 (if you plan to itemize) Below-the-line deductions like medical expenses and charitable contributions

 Found can track your business expenses for you, so you don’t miss out on any deductions or leave money on the table.
-You can download the free Found app here.
+Download the Found app for free.